that-audio-guy/StarLeaf/README.md

 1. Download or pull the repo to a clean local directory
 2. Open a terminal and navigate to that directory
 3. go one layer deeper with cd ./code
-3. Type g++ main main.cpp stream.cpp - to compile the code.
+3. Type g++ simple_main.cpp -std=c++11 - to compile the code.
-4. Type ./main Note the decompresor options.
+4. Type ./a.out
-5. use file browser or navigate to io_data/output_files
+5. view human readable decompressed output in terminal window
-6. check contence of output with text reader or editor of choice
+5. use file browser or navigate to io_data/output_files to view decompression trace to see the inner workings of the decompressor.

 ## Options
 There are three different types of compression style for the LZW compression scheme